Jon studied at Cambridge University, the London College of Music and Dartington College and is based near Bristol.

-Jon studied at Cambridge University, the London College of Music and Dartington College and is based near Bristol.
-He’s the winner of the Best Use Of Sound award at the 2022 BBC Audio Drama Awards, and was nominated again for the same award in 2023; he was also nominated for Best Sound Design at the 2023 Audio Production Awards.
-The Radio 4 documentary series In Dark Corners, which he sound designed and mixed, won Gold for Best Factual Series at the 2023 ARIAs and Radio Programme Of The Year at the 2023 British Press Guild Awards.
+His awards include winning the Best Use Of Sound award at the 2022 BBC Audio Drama Awards, for which he was a finalist again in 2023 and 2025.
+The Radio 4 documentary series In Dark Corners, which he sound designed and mixed, won Gold for Best Factual Series at the 2023 ARIAs and Radio Programme Of The Year at the 2023 British Press Guild Awards, and The Man Who Fell To Earth won Gold at the 2024 Signal Awards.
+His composed feature Water Towers Of New York won the Silver award for Best Single Factual documentary at the New York Radio Festivals.

 Currently available / upcoming: